maxsnew/grammars-and-semantic-actions/README.md

 Because we reuse the host language to encode the non-linear types, we give no embedded syntax for the non-linear fragment of `Lambekᴰ`.
 That is, the non-linear `Lambekᴰ` types `X Y : U` are interpreted as Agda types `X Y : Type ℓ`.
 The non-linear terms from `Γ , X ⊢ Y` from `Lambekᴰ` are interpreted by the type of dependent functions between `X` and `Y`.
 Non-linear variables are scoped by Agda, so the non-linear context `Γ` is implicitly managed by Agda.

 In the denotational semantics of `Lambekᴰ`, `U` is interpreted in the category `Set`.
 Therefore, in this implementation it is more precise to interpret the non-linear types into `hSet ℓ`, Agda's type of homotopy sets.
 In Cubical Agda, a set `X : hSet ℓ` is a pair of an underlying type `⟨ X ⟩` and a proof `isSet ⟨ X ⟩` encoding that `⟨ X ⟩` is a set.
-Instead of parametrizing the constructs in our implementation by sets, we instead often write them more generally to only be parametrized by types.
+Instead of parameterizing the constructs in our implementation by sets, we instead often write them more generally to only be parameterized by types.
 Then when programming in `Lambekᴰ` we provide the `isSet` proof as a side condition.

 ### Non-commutative Linear Types
 The non-commutative linear types of `Lambekᴰ` are interpreted as functions from a type of strings into the universe of Agda's types.
 Precisely, we fix a set of characters `Alphabet : hSet ℓ-zero` and define `String` as `List ⟨ Alphabet ⟩`.
 Then in `Grammar.Base` we give the interpretation of linear types,